Mary’s Part

 That spoke of love, when they had failed.

-And even as He washed the feet,
+And even as He washed their feet,

 And served the bread and cup, the sweet